-Upon receipt of your manuscript, you will receive a letter or e-mail stating that we have it and the editorial staff will review it.
+Upon receipt of your manuscript, you will receive an email stating that we have it and the editorial staff will review it.
 A follow-up message to that could be immediate or take several months depending on the manuscript load and editorial review time.

-If, by the determination of the editor, major changes are desired in your manuscripts, you will be consulted and the proposed changes will be detailed.
+If, by the determination of the editor, major changes are desired in your manuscript, you will be consulted and the proposed changes will be detailed.
 This review and revision process should not be considered criticism of your work.
-The goal of this procedure is to generate an article that is factual, understandable, and a credit to the magazine and to the author.
+The goal of this procedure is to generate an article that is factual, understandable, and a credit to Hearing Loss Magazine and to the author.
 A poorly prepared article will reflect poorly on both the magazine and you.

 Use of Graphics and Captions